-If you have received several creams for a dermatological treatment, it can sometimes be difficult to know exactly which cream to use for what.
-Below is an overview of the three different groups of creams and directions for what your doctor may have intended.
+When you are prescribed multiple creams for a dermatological treatment, it can sometimes be a challenge to understand which cream to use at what time.
+It can be confusing to distinguish the different creams and know which one is specifically for which symptom or problem.
+Fortunately, we can help by providing an overview of the three different groups of creams and how your doctor may have intended them.

 Base creams (skin care)